ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 To give a fine-grained user access to navigate to their folder in the UI, the user will need access to list the root folder of the bucket.
 See here for how to construct the policy to enable this.
 {: tip}

-**Path:** Path is used to scope all read, write and management access on specific objects.
+**Path**is used to scope all read, write and management access on specific objects.

 If you want to provide such access to ALL objects in the bucket, do NOT specify a Path condition.
 {: tip}